lyndskg/eli5-chrome/README.md

 <a name="impl"></a>
 ## Implementation Details

-- [ ] **Reddit API Integration:** Implement a connection to the Reddit API to fetch data from r/ELI5, including comments, for queried terms.
-- [ ] **Machine Learning (ML) Techniques:** Employ natural language processing (NLP) and ML algorithms to generate pseudo-r/ELI5 explanations for terms not found on r/ELI5.
-- [ ] **User Interface:** Create a user-friendly interface that displays the ELI5 definition in a drop-down widget when the user hovers over a word/phrase.
-- [ ] **Storage Management:** Utilize Chrome's storage API to manage user preferences and cache frequently accessed terms for improved performance.
-- [ ] **Data Scraping:** For terms not found on r/ELI5, scrape relevant information from other online sources to create informative pseudo-r/ELI5 explanations.
-- [ ] **Error Handling:** Implement robust error handling to gracefully manage any connection issues, API failures, or ML errors.

 1. **Manifest File:** Create a `manifest.json` file to define the extension's properties, including permissions, content scripts, background scripts, icons, and the extension popup.
 2. **User Interface (UI):**
 - Design the popup widget using HTML and CSS.
 It should be visually appealing and responsive to different screen sizes.